Snailfish

-The snailfishes or sea snails (not to be confused with invertebrate sea snails), are a family of marine ray-finned fishes.
+The snailfishes or sea snails, are a family of marine ray-finned fishes.
 These fishes make up the Liparidae, a family classified within the order Scorpaeniformes.

 Widely distributed from the Arctic to Antarctic Oceans, including the oceans in between, the snailfish family contains more than 30 genera and about 410 described species, but there are also many undescribed species.
 Snailfish are found at depths ranging from shallow coastal waters to more than 8300 m, including in seven ocean trenches.

 Taxonomy

 The snailfish family, Liparidae, was first proposed by the American biologist Theodore Gill in 1861.
 The 5th edition of Fishes of the World classifies this family within superfamily Cyclopteroidea, part of the suborder Cottoidei of the order Scorpaeniformes.
 Other authorities do not recognise this superfamily and classify the two families within it, Cyclopteridae and Liparidae, within the infraorder Cottales alongside the sculpins, within the order Perciformes.
 An osteological analysis found that the genus Bathylutichthys was intermediate between the Psychrolutidae and the two families making up the Cyclopteroidea, meaning that those two families would not be supported as a superfamily within the Cottoidei.